citp/privacy-policy-historical/b/be/bes/bestmediainfo.com.md

-> *The following text is extracted and transformed from the bestmediainfo.com privacy policy that was archived on 2012-11-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121106172944id_/http%3A//www.bestmediainfo.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bestmediainfo.com privacy policy that was archived on 2013-06-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130602081035id_/http%3A//www.bestmediainfo.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Best Media Info, News and Analysis on Indian Advertising, Marketing and Media Industry.

-**[www.BestMediaInfo.com](http://www.bestmediainfo.com/) is maintained by:** **Best Media Info**
+**[www.BestMediaInfo.com](http://www.bestmediainfo.com/) is maintained by:** **BMI Publications Private Limited**

-A-27L, Sector-16, Noida
+9652/C-9, Vasant Kunj
-Uttar Pradesh, India – 201301 Ph.: +91 120 4359565.
+New Delhi, India – 110070 Ph.: +91 11 41854550.
 We can be reached by e-mail at [Info@BestMediaInfo.com.](mailto:Info@BestMediaInfo.com?subject=News%20Releases)

 BestMediaInfo has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for this website: [www.BestMediaInfo.com](http://www.bestmediainfo.com/).